raspberrypilearning/321-make-mentor-guide/en/quiz1/question_2.md

 legend: Question 2 of 3
 ---

-In which step would creators find ideas and aspirational projects to further develop the projects with their current skills?
+In which step would creators find ideas and aspirational projects to further develop their project with their current skills?

 --- choices ---